dmlc/dgl/examples/graphbolt/disk_based_feature/README.md

 # Node classification task

 This example demonstrates how to run node classification task with **GraphBolt.DiskBasedFeature**.
+All results are collected on an AWS EC2 g5.8xlarge instance with 128GB RAM, 32 cores, an 24GB A10G GPU and a instance storage of 250K IOPS.

 ## Run on `ogbn-papers100M` dataset